cockroachdb/docs/v19.2/update.md

 # Open a cursor to perform database operations.
 cur = conn.cursor()

-# Update a row in the "accounts" table
+# Update a row in the "vehicles" table
 # and return the "id" value.
 cur.execute(
-    'UPDATE accounts SET balance = DEFAULT WHERE id = 1 RETURNING id' )
+    "UPDATE vehicles SET status = 'available' WHERE city = 'new york' RETURNING id;" )

 # Print out the returned value.
 rows = cur.fetchall()
-print('ID:')
+print('IDs:')
 for row in rows:
     print([str(cell) for cell in row])